-DNS Level Website Firewall – These firewall route your website traffic through cloud proxy servers.
+DNS Level Firewall – This firewall route your website traffic through cloud proxy servers.
 This allows them to only send genuine traffic to your web server.
+More info.

-Application Level Firewall – These firewall plugins examine the traffic once it reaches your server but before loading most website scripts.
+Website Level Firewall – These firewall plugins examine the traffic once it reaches your server but before loading most website scripts.
+More info.

 Most often, websites by default allow users to try to login as many time as they want.
 This leaves your website vulnerable to brute force attacks.
 Hackers try to crack passwords by trying to login with different combinations.

 This can be easily fixed by limiting the failed login attempts a user can make.
 If you’re using the web application firewall mentioned earlier, then this is automatically taken care of.